AntJanus/WebDevelopment.META/Book/4-Better Developer/4-programming-myths.md

 That's another no. In fact, there was an interesting discussion on Quora about real-world application of algorithms and one of the developers mentioned how they created an incredibly awesome matching system for users on a social network and after some time and study found that the matching system was, in fact, an algorithm they did not know about.
 However, these stories are rare.

 What's less rare is people intuitively using design patterns and algorithms that they either forgot about and learned a long time ago, or they don't know about at all.
 Knoweldge of these can be useful but 90% of the time, algorithms do not make or break a good application.
+So if you can't recall what a heap sort looks like or if you're using a Multiton or Object pool, don't despair!
+You're not a bad developer.

 On a side note, there has been a lot of discussion about how adherence to design patterns can lead to low-quality apps since many of them are misused or, since they're rather abstract, they do not fit the job.
 Algorithms have been debated for a long time as either completely useless at a higher level (application-level, where you code), or already implemented where they matter (such as in basic functions of the programming language you use).